Mardcelo/Mardcelo/README.md

 I would like to thank my mentors @[Gamozolabs](https://github.com/gamozolabs), @[Tandasat](https://github.com/tandasat)

-I also did contributions in Kali Linux.
+I also did contributions in Kali Linux at 2022.

 |             CTF             |            Place           |
 | --------------------------- | -------------------------  |